-Our Nature School Lead is Mrs Wendy Fordham.
+Our Nature School Lead is TBC.

-Nature School is delivered on Wednesday and Thursday afternoons located in the specially built undercover base camp within the school grounds led by Mrs Fordham.
+Nature School is delivered on Wednesday and Thursday afternoons located in the specially built undercover base camp within the school grounds led by TBC.
 The structure incorporates a living bug wall that runs along the whole length of the building.
 Base camp is lit in the darker days by our own Nature School solar panel lighting, enabling a break from the elements outside.
 Nature School incorporates many areas of the national curriculum such as; Maths, Science and Design & Technology to name just a few!

 Photos of Nature School

 Parents will be notified by ParentPay at the beginning of the week that it’s their child’s turn.
 When your child is scheduled to take part in Nature School we ask that they bring in clothes and footwear which is suitable for the weather.
 Waterproof trousers, coats and wellies are recommended in the winter as the site becomes very muddy and sun cream and hats in hot weather along with a drink of water.
 Lessons will always take place unless the pre lesson weather risk assessment is deemed as extreme.

 Nature school is all about creating a canvass for learning outdoors focusing on developing personal and social life skills through nature based learning empowering children in the natural environment and increasing cooperation with peers.

 Summary of Activities